Thomas-Kr/eventPlanner/README.md

 2. In the opened “Sign In” window, you need to enter your username and password.
 When the data is entered, press Enter.

 In order to create a new event, you need to:
+1. Open the "Main" tab.
-1. Write event name.
+2. Write event name.
-2. Choose event type.
+3. Choose event type.
-3. Choose class that will attend the event.
+4. Choose class that will attend the event.
-4. Choose event time.
+5. Choose event time.
-5. Chosee event date.
+6. Chosee event date.
-6. Click on the "Create Event" button.
+7. Click on the "Create Event" button.

 In order to see all the events, you need to open the "Events" tab.
 Moreover, you can update the table if you click on the "Update Table" button.

 In order to change settings, you need to go to the "Settings" tab.
 There you can:
-1. Change language by selecting it in the dropdown list.
+- Change language by selecting it in the dropdown list.
-2. Change theme of the application to dark or light.
+- Change theme of the application to dark or light.